 Sarah Hunt, Chair

-Sarah is interim Executive Director of The National Theatre Melbourne.
+Sarah is the Chief Executive Officer of The National Theatre Melbourne.
 As a Creative Industries freelancer, Sarah’s work has included Director of Marketing and Development at Bangarra Dance, Theatre; Senior Marketing Consultant for Opera Australia and GFO; Marketing Consultant for the Adelaide Festival Centre, Cranlana Ethics Centre, and Art House Melbourne.
 Until 2018 Sarah was Arts Centre Melbourne’s Executive, Development and Audience Engagement, leading the Development, Marketing, Communications and Visitor Experience teams.
 Before moving to Australia, Sarah was Director of Marketing, Communications, Ticket Sales and Retail at the National Theatre of Great Britain.
-And before that, Sarah held the positions of Head of Marketing, Development and Press at the UK’s oldest working theatre, Bristol Old Vic; Marketing Director at the Donmar Warehouse; Marketing Manager at the Tricycle Theatre; and Marketing & Press Assistant for English Touring Opera.
+And before that, Sarah held the positions of Head of Marketing, Development and Press at the UK’s oldest working theatre, Bristol Old Vic; Marketing Director at the Donmar Warehouse; Marketing Manager at the Tricycle Theatre; and Marketing and Press Assistant for English Touring Opera.
 Sarah is also on the Board of Flinders Quartet.

 Jacob is a Melbourne born and raised artist of the Narangga and Kaurna Nations, South Australia.
 He is the founding Creative Director of YIRRAMBOI Festival, recipient of the 2018 Green Room Award for Curatorial Contribution to Contemporary and Experimental Arts.
 Alumni of the Victorian College of the Arts, (MA in Arts – Playwriting, MA in Arts – Puppetry) Jacob is a multi-disciplinary theatre maker and choreographer, creating work for the stage, screen, large-scale public events and festivals.
 His critically acclaimed solo work Blood on the Dance Floor (2017 Green Room Award Best Production) is touring internationally from 2019.
 Jacob is a member of the International Advisory Panel for the Calouste Gulbenkian UK Enquiry into the Civic Role of Arts Organisations and the Ministry of Culture Taiwan South East Asia Advisory Panel.
 He is currently the recipient of the Australia Council for the Arts Fellowship.